Moist & Sticky Date and Walnut Loaf (An Old-Fashioned Recipe)

 Pro baker tip: Letting the cake cool before slicing helps maintain its crumb.
 Still warm?
 Let the cake rest another 15 minutes for easier, cleaner cuts.

-Variations & Substitutions for Date and Walnut Cake
+Healthy Variations & Substitutions for Date Cake Recipes : Vegan, No Sugar, or Gluten-Free

-- Vegan-friendly: Replace the eggs with flax eggs (1 tbsp flaxseed + 3 tbsp water per egg) and swap butter for vegan margarine or coconut oil.
-Still yields a moist date cake.
+Swap the eggs with flax eggs (1 tbsp flax + 3 tbsp water per egg), and use coconut oil or vegan butter.
+You’ll still get a soft, moist sticky date cake with all the flavor.

 Ingredients